michaeljclarkk/hobby-skills/README.md

-# Michael's Hobby Skills
+# Michael's Agent Security Skills
-If have a obscure challenge, or task that needs to be done, and AI helps me do it, I will put the skills in this repo.
+If I have a obscure challenge, or task that needs to be done, and AI helps me do it, I will put the skills in this repo.

 **Use at own risk!**